Long-lived quasinormal modes, grey-body factors and absorption cross-section of the black hole immersed in the Hernquist galactic halo: Introduction

 From the theoretical standpoint, the presence of a massive field provides a mechanism for energy exchange between the black hole and its surroundings.
-If the effective potential allows partial wave trapping, the system may develop superradiant instabilities, whose onset depends on both the mass of the field and the parameters describing the dark-matter halo.
+If the effective potential allows partial wave trapping, the system may develop superradiance and superradiant instabilities \cite{Starobinskil:1974nkd,Starobinskii:1973vzb,Brito:2015oca}, whose onset depends on both the mass of the field and the parameters describing the dark-matter halo.
 Consequently, analyzing the dependence of QNMs on these parameters provides insight into the dynamical stability of the configuration and into possible observational signatures of dark matter or external fields.
-Detailed studies of perturbations and QNMs of massive fields in various modified or dark-matter–inspired geometries can be found in~\cite{Lutfuoglu:2025hjy, Skvortsova:2025cah, Zinhailo:2024kbq, Konoplya:2024wds, Bolokhov:2023ruj, Lutfuoglu:2025eik, Malik:2025ava, Skvortsova:2024eqi, Bolokhov:2024ixe, Fernandes:2021qvr, Lutfuoglu:2025qkt, Konoplya:2007zx, Bolokhov:2023bwm, Zinhailo:2024jzt, Dubinsky:2024hmn, Lutfuoglu:2025bsf, Bolokhov:2024bke, Percival:2020skc}.
+Detailed studies of perturbations and QNMs of massive fields in various modified or dark-matter–inspired geometries can be found in~\cite{Lutfuoglu:2025hjy, Skvortsova:2025cah, Zinhailo:2024kbq, Konoplya:2024wds, Bolokhov:2023ruj, Lutfuoglu:2025eik, Malik:2025ava, Skvortsova:2024eqi, Bolokhov:2024ixe, Fernandes:2021qvr, Lutfuoglu:2025qkt, Konoplya:2007zx, Bolokhov:2023bwm, Zinhailo:2024jzt, Dubinsky:2024hmn, Konoplya:2024ptj, Lutfuoglu:2025bsf, Bolokhov:2024bke, Percival:2020skc}.

 Beyond the dynamical response, another key characteristic of black-hole perturbations is encoded in the grey-body factors (GBFs), which describe the probability that Hawking radiation quanta escape to infinity instead of being reflected by the effective potential barrier.
 GBFs determine the energy and particle emission rates and thus directly influence the evaporation process~\cite{Page:1976df, Page:1976ki, Kanti:2002nr}.
+Interestingly, GBFs are much more stable to deformations of the background, they can be used in order to describe the ringdown signal, and even construct the signal through destabilized QNM spectra that appear from modified black holes by astrophysical environments \cite{Oshita:2023cjz,Okabayashi:2024qbz,Oshita:2024fzf,Oshita:2025ibu,Oshita:2024wgt,Rosato:2024arw,Konoplya:2025ixm}.
 Within the context of gauge/gravity duality, they also have a holographic interpretation: the poles of the transmission coefficient correspond to those of retarded Green’s functions in the dual field theory, linking black-hole scattering to transport properties such as optical conductivity in strongly coupled plasmas or holographic superconductors~\cite{Horowitz:2008bn, Herzog:2009xv, Konoplya:2009hv}.

 In \cite{Konoplya:2021ube, Cardoso:2021wlq} QNMs and GBFs were found for massless fields in the background of the black hole immersed in a dark-matter halo described by the Hernquist halo~\cite{Hernquist:1990be}.
 Here, we extend that study to the analysis of the spectrum and GBFs for a massive field, where the effective mass term could be interpreted as a contribution from the surrounding magnetic field.
 The analysis of the spectral and scattering properties of massive fields in the black hole against variations of the surrounding dark-matter environment reveals richer physics in both the time and frequency domains.